aayushsingh8217/LeetcodeProblem_Solutions/README.md

 ## Introduction

-LeetCode is a platform for technical interview preparation, featuring a vast collection of coding problems from different domains.
+LeetCode/GFG is a platform for technical interview preparation, featuring a vast collection of coding problems from different domains.
 The solutions provided in this repository are written in C++.

 ## Repository Structure